Skip to main content

 How do I start trading forex or forex CFDs?

-Regardless of which where you fall on the CFD vs forex debate, make sure to follow these core principles:
+Regardless of where you fall on the CFD vs forex debate, make sure to follow these core principles:

 The next step is to create your own free demo account.
 Once you have an account, you can practice by choosing currency pairs or CFDs on any assets you want and opening virtual trades.
 As you gradually learn new strategies, you will become more prepared to start trading with real money.
 However, when you enter the live trading stage, remember that even experienced traders have losses, and you should always apply appropriate risk and money management strategies.